Disputationes de Controversiis: Volume I

-The first volume treats of the Holy Scriptures, of Christ, and of the pope.
+The first volume treats of the Holy Scriptures and the Pope.

 The third section discusses the Antichrist.
 Bellarmine gives in full the theory set forth by the Church Fathers, of a personal Antichrist to come just before the end of the world and to be accepted by the Jews and enthroned in the temple at Jerusalem—thus endeavoring to dispose of the Protestant exposition which saw in the pope the Antichrist.

 The most important part of the work is contained in the five books regarding the pope.
-In these, after a speculative introduction on forms of government in general, holding monarchy to be relatively the best, Bellarmine says that a monarchical government and the related temporal power are necessary for the Church, to preserve unity and order in it.
+In these, after a speculative introduction on forms of government in general, holding monarchy to be relatively the best, Bellarmine says that a monarchical government and the related temporal power are necessary for the Church to preserve unity and order.

-Such power Bellarmine considers to have been established by the commission of Christ to Saint Peter.
-He then proceeds to demonstrate that this power has been transmitted to the successors of Peter, admitting that a heretical pope may be freely judged and deposed by the Church since by the very fact of his heresy he would cease to be pope, or even a member of the Church.
-The fourth section sets forth the pope as the supreme judge in matters of faith and morals, though making the concessions that the pope may err in questions of fact which may be known by ordinary human knowledge, and also when he speaks as a mere unofficial theologian.
-Bellarmine took in particular the example of Pope Honorius I, who had been anathemized by the Third Council of Constantinople as holding to monothelitism.
-He claimed that although monothelitism had been rightly condemned, Honorius was however orthodox as he had not really held these views, and that papal authority did not extend itself to the factual interpretation of what was to be found in Honorius or not."
+Such power, Bellarmine was considered to have been established by the commission of Christ to Saint Peter.
+He then proceeds to demonstrate that this power has been transmitted to the successors of Peter, admitting that a heretical pope may be freely judged and deposed by the Church since, by the very fact of his heresy, he would cease to be pope, or even a member of the Church.
+The fourth section sets forth the Pope as the supreme judge in matters of faith and morals, though making the concessions that the Pope may err in questions of fact known by ordinary human knowledge and when he speaks as a mere unofficial theologian.

 Volume II

-This volume treats of the sacraments: sacraments in general: Baptism, Confirmation, Eucharist, Reconciliation, Extreme Unction, Holy Orders, and Holy Matrimony.
+The second volume is about the authority of councils and the Church, whether militant, expectant, or triumphant.

 Volume III

+This volume treats of the sacraments.

+Volume IV

 This volume is about divine grace, free will, justification, and good works.